 The General Catalog is produced by the Office of the Registrar.
 Your comments and suggestions are welcome.
 Questions concerning the Catalog may be directed to the Office of the Registrar at firstname.lastname@example.org.

-The University of Iowa has been accredited by the North Central Association of Colleges and Schools since the association's organization in 1913.
-The University is a member of the Association of American Universities and is associated with Indiana, Michigan State, Northwestern, Ohio State, Pennsylvania State, Purdue, and Rutgers Universities and the Universities of Illinois, Maryland, Michigan, Minnesota, Nebraska, and Wisconsin in the Big Ten Conference.
-Along with the Big Ten universities, it also is associated with the University of Chicago in the Committee for Institutional Cooperation (CIC).
+The University of Iowa is accredited by the Higher Learning Commission.
+The University is a member of the Association of American Universities and is associated with Indiana, Michigan State, Northwestern, Ohio State, Pennsylvania State, Purdue, and Rutgers Universities and the Universities of Illinois, Maryland, Michigan, Minnesota, Nebraska-Lincoln, and Wisconsin-Madison in the Big Ten Conference.
+The Big Ten institutions are members of the Big Ten Academic Alliance.